gnembhard/CarCare/README.md

 # final-project-gnembhard
 final-project-gnembhard created by GitHub Classroom
-# CarCare+
+# CarCare
 Submitted by: Giovanni Nembhard Z23567778

 ## Overview
 **Description:**
-CarCareis an app designed to help users manage their car maintenance schedules.
+CarCare is an app designed to help users manage their car maintenance schedules.
 It integrates with the **NHTSA API** to fetch vehicle data and uses **Firebase** for authentication, data storage, and image persistence.
 Users can add vehicles, track service history, and receive notifications for upcoming maintenance to keep their cars in top condition.

 ## Table of Contents
 - [Overview](#overview)